 Peer reviewed guidelines - Assessing and prescribing in palliative care emergencies

-From: Palliative Care Adult Network Guidelines,
+From: Palliative Care Adult Network Guidelines, UK.

 Clinical pathway - For managing metastatic spinal cord compression